joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-20_haskell-kata-game-of-life.md

   1. It handles more than one generation.
 It is actually a live simulation
   2. It has a graphical interface to display the simulation

-Even though the code is bigger (because of these enhancements) it is still very concise and readable, totaling some 150 lines of code (with lots of whitespace).
+Even though the code is bigger, it is still very concise and readable, totaling around 150 lines of code (with lots of whitespace).
 And to keep it simple, we are going to start our tour of the solution by the module that deals with the "original" problem: we are going to look first at the functions to read and evolve the board for one generation.
 First of all, the parser for a starting position (imports omitted for brevity):

 <script src="http://gist-it.appspot.com/github/joaopizani/katas/blob/blog-05-2012/GlossGameOfLife/Parser.hs?footer=0&slice=7:"></script>

-Our parser was written using the easy-to-use, efficient and popular [Parsec][6] library for Haskell, that allows us to describe a format to be recognized (a **grammar**) in Haskell itself, in a very readable and concise way.
+Our parser was written using the efficient and popular [Parsec][6] library for Haskell, that allows us to describe a format to be recognized (a **grammar**) in Haskell itself, in a very readable and concise way.
-Parsec is a **parser combinator** library, which means that we build our "big" parser by combining smaller parsers, which are built by combining even smaller ones, and so on... until we reach the primitive parsers that come with Parsec like, for example, `char`, used to define the parser for a dead cell in the first line of the code above.
+Parsec is a **parser combinator** library, which means that we build our "big" parser by combining smaller parsers, which are built by combining even smaller ones, and so on... until we reach the primitive parsers that come bundled with Parsec like, for example, `char`, used to define the parser for a dead cell in the first line of the code above.

 Indeed, the parsers `dead` (for a dead cell) and `alive` (for a live cell) are the most fundamental, and what they do is pretty simple: they **map** a dot or an upper-case 'O' to False or True, respectively.